betterscientificsoftware/bssw.io/Articles/Blog/2023-11-27-julia-bugs.md

 ### Major Findings

 - We identify nine types of bugs
-- Of the identified nine types of bugs, three have not been reported in other types of software systems, namely, `polyglot`, `pre-compilation`, and `world age'.
+- Of these, three have not been reported in other types of software systems, namely, `polyglot`, `pre-compilation`, and `world age`.
 - Common symptoms of bugs in Julia programs are program and build failures, incorrect calculation, and reduction in program execution speed.
 - Survey respondents find bugs related to data types to be the most common and most severe for Julia programs